repainted-kitchen-cabinets

 Removing The Cabinets

-You need to protect the area by prepping the kitchen.
-You don’t want paint to drip everywhere and create new problems by having to remove it from floors and countertops.
-Use cardboard, plastic or cloths and drape them over all of the areas in the vicinity of where you are working.
+Prepping the kitchen is necessary to protect the area.
+Paint should not drip everywhere, and removing it from floors and countertops will create new problems.
+Use cardboard, plastic, or cloths to drape over all of the areas in the vicinity of where you are working.

 removing-kitchen-cabinet-doors-replacing-with-glass-kitchen-cabinets

-With everything apart, give it all a thorough cleaning.
-There could be all sorts of gross matter attached to them as a result of all the cooking grease exposure they endure.
-You could simply add a few drops of dish detergent to a half bucket full of water (a couple tablespoons of vinegar will also work in lieu of detergent).
+With everything apart, give it a thorough cleaning.
+Due to the exposure to cooking grease, they could be covered in all sorts of gross matter.
+You could simply add a few drops of dish detergent to a half-bucket full of water (a couple of tablespoons of vinegar will also work in lieu of detergent).

 cleaning-and-restaining-kitchen-cabinets

-Choose a fine grit sandpaper and sand the surfaces of the cabinet until they are as smooth as you can get them.
-It’s not necessary to work down to the bare wood as its okay for some of the original finish to remain.
-Next, with a clean tack cloth, clean the cabinets to leave no residue and to ensure there is no dust left behind.
+Choose fine-grit sandpaper and sand the surfaces of the cabinet until they are as smooth as possible.
+It’s not necessary to work down to the bare wood, as it’s okay for some of the original finish to remain.
+Next, clean the cabinets with a clean tack cloth to leave no residue and to ensure there is no dust left behind.

-Now, the moment of truth – repaint the cabinets with a brush.
-Then follow up with a foam roller and clear away any brush marks.
-If you have a pro spray gun, by all means, utilize it!
-These tasks must be performed outdoors – if the fumes were trapped in your home there could be dangerous circumstances.
+Now, the moment of truth—repaint the cabinets with a brush.
+Then, follow up with a foam roller and clear away any brush marks.
+If you have a professional spray gun, by all means, utilize it!
+These tasks must be performed outdoors—if the fumes were trapped in your home, there could be dangerous circumstances.

 couple-enjoys-their-hard-work-repainted-kitchen-cabinets-during-remodel